Image retrieval

 An image retrieval system is a computer system used for browsing, searching and retrieving images from a large database of digital images.
 Most traditional and common methods of image retrieval utilize some method of adding metadata such as captioning, keywords, title or descriptions to the images so that retrieval can be performed over the annotation words.
 Manual image annotation is time-consuming, laborious and expensive; to address this, there has been a large amount of research done on automatic image annotation.
 Additionally, the increase in social web applications and the semantic web have inspired the development of several web-based image annotation tools.

 The first microcomputer-based image database retrieval system was developed at MIT, in the 1990s, by Banireddy Prasaad, Amar Gupta, Hoo-min Toong, and Stuart Madnick.

 A 2008 survey article documented progresses after 2007.

-All image retrieval systems as of 2021 were designed for 2D images, not 3D ones.

 Search methods

 Image search is a specialized data search used to find images.
 To search for images, a user may provide query terms such as keyword, image file/link, or click on some image, and the system will return images "similar" to the query.
 The similarity used for search criteria could be meta tags, color distribution in images, region/shape attributes, etc.